Team135BlackKnights/Penn-robotics-website/README.md

 - Use Google Cloud Platform to update the API code.
 - Use Cloudflare for everything else like: Website Hosting, DNS Records, Domain Registration
 - Use Google Search Engine to manage SEO, view current Google indexing/crawling, and view website analytics *though Cloudflare does have built-in analytics*.
+- For detailed analytics, [PostHog](https://us.posthog.com/project/133003) has been installed to the website.
+[Posthog](https://us.posthog.com/project/133003) allows you to see detailed metrics about how users interact with the site.

 1. **To edit the Cloudflare Pages** (the website's files) go the [Cloudflare Dashboard](https://dash.cloudflare.com/).
 Using the same pennroboticswebsite@gmail.com email as mentioned before.
 2. Click on the search button "Go To" and type **Workers & Pages**, once you are there click on penn-robotics.
 Once you are there, you will see all the previous deployments.